 U.S. News & World Report’s “Best Hospitals” ranks NYU Langone among the top 10 in the country for orthopedics, rheumatology, and rehabilitation.

-Our medical team, which is actively involved in research and education into dance-related injuries, is dedicated to providing dancers with the following services:
+Members of our comprehensive medical team—physical medicine and rehabilitation doctors, orthopedic surgeons, athletic trainers, physical therapists, and acupuncturists—are actively involved in research and education into dance-related injuries and are dedicated to providing dancers with the following services:

 Resources for Dancers During the COVID-19 Pandemic

 We’ve updated our Financial Assistance page with resources for dancers during the 2019 coronavirus disease (COVID-19) pandemic.Learn More

 As part of Sports Health at NYU Langone, we provide complete care that meets your medical, rehabilitation, and performance needs.

 We accept many types of health insurance.
 Financial assistance is available for those who qualify.
 No professional dancer or pre-professional dance student is turned away due to an inability to pay.